 Some sample projects include:

-Automated test equipment (ATE) is computer-controlled test and measurement equipment that allows for testing with minimal human interaction.
-The tested devices are referred to as a device under test (DUT).
+Automated test equipment (ATE) is a computer-controlled test and measurement equipment that allows for testing with minimal human interaction.
+The tested devices are referred